Professional edition active

 View Patient Education

 Disease prevention is treatment intended to prevent a disease from occurring or worsening.
-Disease prevention measures benefit independent older people with minimal or no chronic disease and older people with several noncurable but treatable diseases.
+Disease prevention measures benefit independent older adults with minimal or no chronic disease and older adults with several noncurable but treatable diseases.

 Primary and Secondary Prevention

 Primary prevention aims to stop disease before it starts, often by reducing or eliminating risk factors.
-Primary prevention may include immunoprophylaxis (vaccinations), chemoprophylaxis (see table Chemoprevention and Immunization for Older Patients ), and lifestyle changes (see table Lifestyle Measures That Help Prevent Common Chronic Diseases).
+Primary prevention may include immunoprophylaxis and lifestyle measures aimed to prevent common chronic diseases.

 Secondary prevention aims to detect and treat disease or its complications at an early stage, before symptoms or functional losses occur, thereby minimizing morbidity and mortality.